prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 ## Color theory and tools

 Color theory is simpler than you think.
-We are going to learn a little bit about why some colors look good together and some don't,  how to choose the right ones, and the tools on Adobe Illustrator to manipulate and color shapes.
+Before we dive into it,let's first understand fundamentals of design.
+Next, we learn why some colors look good together and some don't, how to choose the right ones, and the tools on Adobe Illustrator to manipulate and color shapes.

 ### DESIGN FUNDAMENTALS